ibm-cloud-docs/satellite/storage-ocs-local.md

 <br />

-## Deploying an app that uses OpenShift Container Storage
+## Deploying an app that uses OpenShift Data Foundation
 {: #sat-storage-ocs-local-deploy}

-You can use the OCS storage classes to create PVCs for the apps in your clusters.
+You can use the ODF storage classes to create PVCs for the apps in your clusters.
 {: shortdesc}

 1. Create a YAML configuration file for your PVC.
 In order for the PVC to match the PV, you must use the same values for the storage class and the size of the storage.